Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

       #.
 Open your Embassy's web interface and log in
       #.
 Select Services -> Lightning Network Daemon
       #.
 Select "Properties"
       #.
-Click the QR Code icon next to "LND Connect REST URL" to display the QR code
+Click the QR code icon next to "LND Connect REST URL" to display the QR code
       #.
 Open Zeus on your mobile device and go to Settings / Get Started -> Connect a node -> +
       #.
 Select "Use Tor"
       #.
 Press the "SCAN LNDCONNECT CONFIG" button